DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-**Extract a spectral region.** The region between a minimum and a maximum wavelength is extracted from the data structures in the current session (these include the selected spectral range with all the lines and the absorption systems that fall within).
+**Extract a spectral region.** The region between a minimum and a maximum wavelength is extracted from the data structures in the current session (these include the selected spectral range with all the lines, and the absorption systems that fall within).
 A new session with the extracted data structures is created.

 ## Convert x axis

 <table>
   <tbody>
     <tr>
-      <td style="vertical-align:top"><strong>Method</strong></td>
+      <td style="vertical-align:top;width:200px"><strong>Method</strong></td>
       <td style="vertical-align:top"><code>CookbookGeneral.x_convert</code></td>
     </tr>
     <tr>